 If you are tempted to get yourself a new set of wheels, however, Cyclescheme – Cycle to Work Day’s founder – offers an affordable way to get a new commuting bike and accessories.
 Backed by the UK government’s Green Travel Plan, the initiative helps you obtain any bike and/or accessories via your employer.
 You then pay a monthly ‘salary sacrifice’ to essentially hire your kit for a 12-month period.
 At the end of that period, you have the option to buy the bike outright, saving at least 25% in tax while allowing you to spread the cost.'

 For many this year’s Cycle to Work Day will be their first time on a bike in years.
 The key to success is in the planning.
 So, if you’ve signed up, or are considering it, you might want to consider the following key areas:

 For more tips and information on getting ready for the big day, check out the Cycle to Work Day blog.

-To get involved in this year’s event, all you need to do is head to the Cycle to Work day website and pledge the number of miles that you intend to cycle on 13 September.
+To get involved in this year’s event, all you need to do is head to the Cycle to Work day website and pledge the number of miles that you intend to cycle on 15th August.
 Companies can get involved too, pledging to support their employees who choose to participate.
-As well as adding your miles to the national totaliser, you’ll be entered into a prize draw that includes a variety of cycling goodies – including a Proviz REFLECT360 bundle and a cycling holiday for two to Spain.

 Proviz has supported Cycle to Work Day for a number of years and co-founder Rupert Langly-Smith says it’s a great event to get involved with.
 “We have worked with Cyclescheme for many years and they do a great job at organising the day.
 The event itself and the bike scheme are great ways to encourage people to get on their bikes more, or indeed for the first time in a while.
 It’s good to get those legs moving for a healthier way of life.”